You need a credit card to make any progress on improving your credit, but that low credit score prevents card issuers from approving you.

 - The fee for both late payments and returned payments is $25 for the first incident within the last six billing periods and $35 for subsequent incidents

 - It’s a secured credit card and the credit limit can be anywhere from $250 to $5,000

 You’ll find that the annual fee is very competitive compared to other credit cards intended for repairing a bad credit score or establishing credit.
 This USAA benefits card has low-interest rates and the lack of a penalty APR means that you don’t need to worry about getting hit with hefty interest charges if you slip up.
 One of the unique aspects of this American Express card is how the refundable security deposit works.
 With your typical secured credit card, you pay your security deposit upfront, and this amount of money becomes your credit limit.
 Once you either close the card or switch to an unsecured card, you get your security deposit back, as long as you’ve paid off what you owed.

 Although you go through the same process when you get this USAA Secured Card, you’re actually opening a 2-year certificate of deposit (CD) with USAA Federal Savings Bank.
 Unlike with other card issuers who will simply keep your security deposit, USAA ensures that your security deposit grows.
 The CD will have a variable interest rate, and although the value won’t go up an enormous amount, you’ll still have more money than what you started with.
 Since it’s a variable rate CD, you’re also free to put more money into it whenever you want up to that $5,000 limit.
 If you do deposit more money, you’ll have a higher credit limit.
 Besides the growth of your security deposit, there are several other great rewards USAA provides to cardholders, including:

 - No foreign transaction fees

-- A waiver covering damage and theft of a rental car when you pay with your USAA card
+- A waiver covering the damage and theft of a rental car when you pay with your USAA card

 - Assistance resolving identity theft